PIPESTONE

 Sosthene and Kara Maletoungou in Africa

-Today’s trivia question: According to Psalms 8:5, what did God make man a little lower than?
+Last week’s trivia question: According to Psalms 8:5, what did God make man a little lower than?
+The angels

 Memory Verse